MithrilJS/mithril.js/docs/contributing.md

 If the consensus is that it's a good idea, the fastest way to get it into a release is to send a pull request.
 Without a PR, the time to implement the feature will depend on the bandwidth of the development team and its list of priorities.

+## Releases

+Releases are managed by [pr-release](https://pr-release.org/), simply tag your feature branch with major/minor/patch and the correct semver will automatically be generated.
+It helps make the maintainers lives a lot simpler.

 ## How should I report bugs?